ScottLogic/blog/_posts/2022-01-04-managing-knowledge-zettelkasten.md

 title: Managing Knowledge with the Zettelkasten Method
 date: 2022-01-04 00:00:00 Z
 categories:
-- ebrown
 - Tech
 author: ebrown
 layout: default_post
 summary: There is a lot of information available to us, but we often just read and forget.
 Using a digital Zettelkasten is an effective way to store and make use of the things you learn.
 image: ebrown/assets/vscodefoam.webp
 ---